miles52100/notes/data_science_notes/hypothesis_testing.md

 Ideally we'd want to minimize $\alpha$ and maximise the power.
 But clearly we can't do both independently.
 Typically *we fix* the significance level, traditionally $\alpha\sim 0.05$ and then find a test that maximizes the power.

-For simple hypothesis,we can construct the most powerful test given a significance level.
-This is
+For simple hypothesis,we can construct the most powerful test given a significance level, namely:

 *The Neymann-Pearson Lemma*